These No-Bake Cookies are so simple to make! Packed with chocolate flavor and oatmeal for a satisfying and easy treat that everyone loves!

 WANT MORE DELICIOUS RECIPES?

 - Line 2 baking sheets with parchment or wax paper and set aside.
-In a medium saucepan over medium-high heat melt butter.
+In a medium saucepan over medium-high heat melt ½ cup (1 stick) salted butter.

-- Add brown sugar and stir to combine.
+- Add 1 ¾ cups brown sugar and stir to combine.

-- Add cocoa, milk, and vanilla extract and mix to combine.
+- Add 4 Tablespoons unsweetened cocoa powder, ½ cup milk and 1 teaspoon vanilla extract and mix to combine.

 - Allow the mixture to come to a rolling boil and cook for 1 minute.

-- Remove from the heat and add the peanut butter and stir until it melts in and is combined.
+- Remove from the heat and add ½ cup creamy peanut butter and stir until it melts in and is combined.

-- Next, add the oats and stir to combine with a wooden spoon or silicone spatula.
+- Next, add 3 cups quick cooking oats and stir to combine with a wooden spoon or silicone spatula.

 - Use a medium cookie scoop or tablespoon to drop batter 1 inch apart on the cookie sheet about 15 cookies per sheet.